What to Expect if You Receive an IRS Final Notice of Intent to Levy

 This is different than a traditional offer in compromise.
 With the standard program, you prove that you can’t afford to pay the full bill, and the IRS lets you settle.
 With this variation, the IRS settles the bill when you establish that you’re unlikely to owe the full amount.

-How to Appeal an IRS Tax Levy
+How to Appeal an IRS Tax Levy With a CAP Appeal

-If you disagree with the manager’s decision or if a manager never gets in touch with you, file Form 9423 (Collection Appeals Request).
 Unfortunately, if you don’t agree with the collection appeals decision, you don’t have the right to a further appeal.
-You only get one chance which makes it critical to work with a tax professional.
+You only get one chance, which makes it critical to work with a tax professional.

 Tax Levy Vs. Federal Tax Lien